-On February 25, 1925, Volume 1, Issue 1 of The Wichitan circulated the school corridors.
-A front-page editorial explained the staff's objective was to “mirror the student life of this institution in its every phrase” giving students a chance to express themselves and promote school spirit.
+On February 25, 1925, Volume 1, Issue 1 of The Wichitan circulated the college corridors.
+A front-page editorial explained the staff's objective was to “mirror the student life of this institution in its every phrase,” giving students a chance to express themselves and promote school spirit.

-The newspaper is independent editorially and is neither censored by faculty or administration nor is it reviewed prior to publication.
-The university administration has had a long-standing policy of not interfering with The Wichitan’s right to publish freely.
+The newspaper is editorially independent and is neither censored by faculty or administration nor reviewed prior to publication.
+The university's administration has had a long-standing policy of not interfering with The Wichitan’s right to publish freely.

 In 2004, the newspaper was selected by the Associated Collegiate Press as one of the top 100 college newspapers in the U.S. and Canada.
 It consistently garners honors at the Texas Intercollegiate Press Association.
 In 2009, the paper received first place in overall excellence, and firsts in feature writing, news feature writing, news story, editorial, critical review, photo illustration, news photo, and sports feature story.

 Past Wichitan editors and reporters have graduated and gone on to careers in writing/reporting, advertising, marketing, production, photography, graphics/design, and teaching.
 Some have also completed graduate programs as well as law school.

 “O-Wa-Ki-Ya” is a Native American term meaning “to cause to write.”